 Advice from Cambridgeshire County Council and Peterborough City Council

 The Government has also produced updated guidance on shielding and protecting people who are clinically extremely vulnerable from COVID-19.
 If someone is clinically extremely vulnerable, they have been strongly advised to stay at home as much as possible and keep interactions outside to a minimum.
-This called ‘shielding’, and the government is currently advising people to shield until 31 July and is regularly monitoring this position.
-From 1 August, the government will pause shielding unless the transmission of COVID-19 in the community starts to rise significantly.
+This called ‘shielding’.
+From 1 August, the government paused shielding.
 Please click here to see the latest guidance on shielding.

 Wearing of face coverings – when to wear one and exemptions